-After focusing, press the shutter-release button on the camera, optional wireless remote controller or remote cord all the way down.
+After focusing, press the shutter-release button on the camera all the way down.
 Take your finger from the shutter-release button when the exposure is complete.

-1 Rotate the mode dial to M. Mode dial
+Rotate the mode dial to M.

 2 Choose the shutter speed.
 Rotate the command dial left to choose a shutter speed of "Time" (- -).